zann1x/hello-world/src/markdown-pages/about.md

 **intern** *@ f&p gmbh* \
 sep 2019 - today *// selbitz, germany*

-- working on my bachelor's thesis in the area of search engine optimization
+- working on my bachelor's thesis in the area of automated search engine optimization tests

 **working student** *@ rödl & partner (service area management and it consulting)* \
 oct 2016 - aug 2019 *// selb, germany*

+- worked on a variety of tasks in the sap support area
 - developed new and maintained existing abap programs for our customers
-- worked on a variety of tasks in the sap support area

 ---